 If you work at almost any modern company, or a dairy farm, chances are you’ve heard the term churn.
-Though it is only one word, it can have a different meaning dependent on the industry you are looking at- in the world of agriculture a churn is a device used to turn cream into butter!
+Though it is only one word, it can have a different meaning depending on the industry you are looking at- in the world of agriculture a churn is a device used to turn cream into butter!

 However, if you’re in the business world, churn is referring to something completely different.
 In this article, we’re going to cover that type of churn: the kind that relates to customers and won’t raise your cholesterol.
-Along with giving a (business) definition of churn, we’ll also give you some handy formulas to calculate churn rates.
+Along with giving a (business) definition of customer churn, we’ll also give you some handy formulas to calculate customer churn rates.
 Lastly, we’ll give some tips you can use to try and reduce churn at your company.

 What is Customer Churn?

-When someone says a customer churned, what they mean is that they either cancelled their business or decided not to renew an agreement they previously had.
+When someone says a customer churned, what they mean is that they either canceled their business or decided not to renew an agreement they previously had.
 To put it simply: it’s any business that you lose.
 All businesses deal with churn.
 For some, it’s not as important a number.
 For others, it’s one of the most important metrics they have.

 For example, a gas station probably isn’t as concerned about customer churn as a subscription business is.
 Both want to keep customers, but the nature of a gas station’s business is different and relies more heavily on volume, rather than repeat business from the same customer.
 Although it is becoming more and more common for convenience stores to have loyalty programs, which are meant to bring people back and reduce churn.